-Revenue from our International commerce wholesale business in the quarter ended September 30, 2022 was RMB5,009 million (US\$704 million), an increase of 6% compared to RMB4,717 million in the same quarter of 2021.
+Revenue from our International commerce wholesale business for the six months ended September 30, 2022 was RMB9,936 million (US\$1,397 million), an increase of 9% compared to RMB9,119 million for the same period of 2021.
 The increase was primarily due to an increase in revenue generated by cross-border related value-added services.

-International commerce adjusted EBITA was a loss of RMB960 million (US\$135 million) in the quarter ended September 30, 2022, compared to a loss of RMB2,481 million in the same quarter of 2021.
-The decrease in loss year-over-year was primarily due to the reduced losses from Lazada and Trendyol.
-Continued narrowing of losses from Lazada was a result of continued improvement in monetization rate by offering more value-added services as well as enhancing operating efficiency.
-The reduced loss from Trendyol is primarily due to revenue growth and enhanced operating efficiency.
+International commerce adjusted EBITA was a loss of RMB2,527 million (US\$355 million) for the six months ended September 30, 2022, compared to a loss of RMB3,511 million in the same period of 2021.
+The decrease in loss year-over-year was primarily due to the reduced losses from Lazada.
+Reduced losses from Lazada was a result of continued improvement in monetization rate by offering more value-added services as well as enhancing operating efficiency.